remix-run/remix/docs/guides/single-fetch.md

 Revalidation is handled via a `?_routes` query string parameter on the single fetch HTTP call which limits the loaders being called.
 This means that when you are doing fine-grained revalidation, you will have cache enumerations based on the routes being requested - but all of the information is in the URL so you should not need any special CDN configurations (as opposed to if this was done via a custom header that required your CDN to respect the `Vary` header).

-This "functionality" is handled via the `future.unstable_skipActionErrorRevalidation` flag in React Router, which is always set to true when Single Fetch is enabled.

 ### Headers

 The [`headers`][headers] function is no longer used when Single Fetch is enabled.